 The Domain Name System, or DNS, is responsible for translating (or resolving) a service name to its IP address.
-Azure DNS is a hosting service for DNS domains, providing name resolution using the Microsoft Azure infrastructure.
-In addition to internet-facing DNS domains, Azure DNS now also supports private DNS domains as a preview feature.
+A hosting service for DNS domains, Azure DNS provides name resolution by using the Microsoft Azure infrastructure.
+In addition to supporting internet-facing DNS domains, Azure DNS now also supports private DNS domains as a preview feature.

 The Azure DNS Private Zone feature is currently in Public Preview.

 Removes the need for custom DNS solutions.
 Previously, many customers created custom DNS solutions to manage DNS zones in their virtual network.
-DNS zone management can now be done using Azure's native infrastructure, which removes the burden of creating & managing custom DNS solutions.
+You can now perform DNS zone management by using the native Azure infrastructure, which removes the burden of creating and managing custom DNS solutions.

 Use all common DNS records types.
 Azure DNS supports A, AAAA, CNAME, MX, NS, PTR, SOA, SRV, and TXT records.